Uncover secrets of 'Law and Order: SVU'

 We're on a mission to uncover secrets of NBC's "Law and Order: SVU."
-(Credit: NBC / Virginia Sherwood)
+(Credit: NBC )

 Cue the ominous sound effects and "Law & Order: SVU" theme song -- we went on a mission to uncover secrets of NBC's "Special Victims Unit."

-Now in its 18th season, “SVU” is the longest-running primetime drama currently on TV.
+Now in its 19th season, “SVU” is the longest-running primetime drama currently on TV.
 The show follows the lives and cases of an NYPD squad tasked with investigating sexually based offenses.
-Helmed by Sergeant Olivia Benson (Mariska Hargitay), the current sleuths on staff include Odafin “Fin” Tutuola (Ice T), Amanda Rollins (Kelli Giddish) and Dominick “Sonny” Carisi (Peter Scanavino).
+Helmed by Lt.
+Olivia Benson (Mariska Hargitay), the current sleuths on staff include Odafin “Fin” Tutuola (Ice T), Amanda Rollins (Kelli Giddish), Det.
+Dominick “Sonny” Carisi (Peter Scanavino) and Assistant District Attorney Rafael Barba (Raúl Esparza).

 Aside from being an NYC-centric show, the crime drama is known for its extensive list of guest stars.
 Pretty much anyone who's anyone has popped up in "SVU" at some point in their careers, and many were nominated for and won Emmys for their stints on the series.
+This season includes a recurring role played by Brooke Shields.

 amNY.com spoke to show insiders and watched more episodes than we care to admit to reveal behind-the-scenes info even hardcore fans might not know.